allisonmachado/expenses-tracker-ui/README.md

 ## Tasks Queue

-- Allow editing in the mobile screen
+- Fix update/create screens inconsistencies
 - Round expenses sum to ovoid big numbers like 890.633333333333
 - Add unpayd total in monthly listing
 - Allow cloning some period to any date